Read this if you are a business owner or an advisor to business owners.

 - Amount of control in the transferred shares

-Our mission at BerryDunn is to empower the meaningful growth of our people, clients, and communities.
+Our credentialed business valuation specialists bring clarity to the complexities of valuation while adhering to strict development and reporting standards.
+We render an independent, objective opinion of your company’s value in a reporting format tailored to meet your needs.
 If you have questions about your unique situation, or would like more information, please contact the business valuation consulting team.

 1Mandelbaum v.
 Commissioner, T.C.
 Memo 1995-255 (June 13, 1995).